miya0001/child-pages-shortcode/readme.txt

 * id - ID of page (Optional)
 * size - Post thumbnail size. e.g. 'thumbnail' or 'large'
 * width - width of block for child pages.
+* disable_shortcode - Shortcode not work in the template if set true.

 = filter hooks example =